trevoralpert/Writewise/README.md

 ## 📋 **Overview**

 Writewise is a next-generation writing assistant designed specifically for **content creators** who need more than basic grammar checking.
-Unlike traditional tools, Writewise understands the unique challenges creators face: maintaining authentic voice, avoiding platform penalties, and creating engaging content that converts.
+Unlike traditional tools, Writewise understands the unique challenges creators face: maintaining authentic voice, avoiding platform penalties, creating engaging content that converts, and optimizing for search engines and different platforms.

 ### 🎯 **Built For:**
 - 📝 **Blog Writers** - Personal and professional bloggers